gtlsgamr/htxyz/posts/mahabharat/mahabharat_episode_08.md

 # Recap
 We left the court of Hastinapur under the able leadership of Pandu when we last met.
 He married Kunti, and his blind brother Dhritrashtra was married to Gandhari.
-We also got to see the birth of Karn, the gifted son from Surya Dev to Kunti, who she had to abandon in the river.
+We also got to see the birth of Karna, the gifted son from Surya Dev to Kunti, who she had to abandon in the river.

 # Madri